macovaseas/ProCache/README.md

 </div>

+## Overview

+**ProCache** speeds up Diffusion Transformers with *constraint-aware* feature caching and *selective* computation, trading redundant work for quality-preserving inference.

 ## 📣 News
 * `2026/03/21` 📌 Repository updated: experiment guides for DiT, PixArt-α and FLUX.
 * `2025/11/08` 💥💥 ProCache is honored to be accepted by AAAI 2026!

 ![ProCache](assets/poster.png)

-The offical code for ProCache is coming soon.

 ## Codebase

 This codebase is built upon the awesome [ToCa](https://github.com/Shenyi-Z/ToCa.git) and [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer.git).
+We are grateful to the authors for their open releases and for advancing token-wise feature caching and forecasting in diffusion transformers.

 ## Experiments